csdevto/10XBookings-Email/README.md

 # 10XBookings-Email
 BEFORE RUNNING THE CODE

-pip3 install bs4 caldav dotenv
+pip3 install bs4 caldav python-dotenv

 1. MAKE SURE YOU CREATE A FOLDER IN YOUR EMAIL
    WHERE ALL THE BOOKING CONFIRMATIONS FROM Info@TenXToronto.com